basham/v4.bash.am/src/work/iu-color-palette.md

 description: Color standards for Indiana University apps.
 ---

 Before 2015, there were rarely any designers permanently staffed on development teams at Indiana University, so teams managed design issues, such as color, as best as possible.
 Without cross-team collaboration or governing design standards, the use and choice of colors diversified for every new system over the last 20 years.
 A new color palette would be determined to start aligning the aesthetic experience across these vast applications.
-It would be the initial project for the first style guide targeting Indiana University’s student-oriented Web applications.
+It would be the initial project for the first style guide targeting Indiana University’s student-oriented web applications.

 ## Audit